-Perennial grasses and wildflowers planted under the panels, between arrays, and in setback or buffer areas will substantially mitigate the stormwater risks associated with solar arrays, and result in less runoff than typically seen from many types of agriculture.
+Perennial grasses and wildflowers planted under the panels, between arrays, and in setback or buffer areas will substantially mitigate the stormwater risks associated with solar arrays and result in less runoff than typically seen from many types of agriculture.
+Establishing and maintaining perennial ground cover can have important co-benefits to the community or the property owner.
 The ground cover standards in Section A.3. will mitigate many stormwater risks, although soil type and slope can still affect the need for additional stormwater mitigation.

-Solar with native perennial ground cover can provide multiple water quality benefits when converting from most agricultural crop uses.
+Solar with native or perennial ground cover can provide multiple water quality benefits when converting from most agricultural crop uses.
 Both groundwater (limiting nitrate contamination) and surface waters (reducing phosphorus and sediment loading) can benefit if the system is appropriately designed.